Consumer Confidence Reports

 Options for delivering CCR to customers electronically:

-- A system may post the CCR on a website.
-System must provide a short URL (web address) that will go directly to the system’s CCR.
+- Posting CCR on a website.
+Systems must provide customers with a short URL (web address) that links directly to the CCR.

-- Systems may insert the CCR into the body of an e-mail
+- Insert CCR into the body of an e-mail

 Methods that do not meet the CCR distribution requirements include:

-- A URL requiring navigation to another part of a web-site to find the CCR,
+- A URL requiring additional navigation (clicks) to the CCR;

-For certification purposes, if a community system decides to use an electronic delivery method, the system must provide the DWP with the URL and a copy of the notification that was provided to customers.
-If the CCR was distributed by e-mail the system must provide an example of the e-mail containing the attachment or embedded CCR.
-In all cases the system must provide a statement that paper copies were delivered upon request or to persons without e-mail.
+If a community system decides to use an electronic delivery method, the system must provide the DWP with the URL and a copy of the notification that was provided to customers.
+If the CCR was distributed by e-mail the system must provide a copy of the e-mail containing the CCR attachment or embedded CCR.
+In all cases, the system must provide a statement that paper copies were delivered upon request or to persons without e-mail

 - By July 1st each year: Distribute a copy of the previous year's CCR to all persons served by the water system and send a copy to the DWP.